 This topic aims to present a detailed overview of nature-based approaches to large-scale Carbon Dioxide Removal (CDR) to audiences interested in understanding the basic principles, as well as the benefits and risks associated with this suite of approaches to CDR and the underlying governance issues associated with it.
 It seeks to answer the following questions:

 - What are these nature-based approaches to large-scale CDR and what role could they play in managing climate risk?

 - What do we know about the potential risks and benefits associated with these approaches?

 - What do we know about the readiness, potential cost and sustainability of nature-based approaches to large-scale CDR?

-- How do we make informed decisions on how to implement NBS to capture carbon dioxide while protecting ecosystems and people’s livelihoods?
+- How do we make informed decisions on how to implement nature-based approaches to capture carbon dioxide while protecting ecosystems and people’s livelihoods?

 - What are some of the governance considerations around nature-based approaches to large-scale CDR?

 - How might some of the governance challenges be considered or addressed in the context of current governance processes and mechanisms?

 This Webinar features three ten-minute expert overviews on the governance of nature-based approaches to large-scale CDR.
 It will be followed by a 45-minute moderated Q&A session, during which audience members are invited to submit written questions via the Zoom chat.
 Speakers include: